-The expansion ratios of the booster and passenger stage / orbiter SLME engines are adapted to their respective optimums; while the mass flow, turbo-machinery, and combustion chamber are assumed to remain identical in the baseline configuration [19].
+The expansion ratios of the booster and passenger stage / orbiter SLME engines are adapted to their respective optimums; while the mass flow, turbo-machinery, and combustion chamber are assumed to remain identical in the baseline configuration [18].
+Table 3 gives an overview about major SLME engine operation data for the nominal MR-range as obtained by cycle analyses [19].

-The SpaceLiner 7 has the requirement of vacuum thrust up to 2350 kN and sea-level thrust of 2100 kN for the booster engine and 2400 kN, 2000 kN respectively for the passenger stage.
-All these values are given at a mixture ratio of 6.5 with a nominal operational MR-range requirement from 6.5 to 5.5.
-The full pre-defined operational domain of the SLME is shown in [20] including extreme operating points.
-Table 3 gives an overview about major SLME engine operation data for the nominal MR-range as obtained by latest cycle analyses [20].
 Performance data are presented for the two different nozzle expansion ratios of the SpaceLiner: 33 and 59.
+The full predefined operational domain of the SLME is shown in [19] including extreme operating points.